About the Makanda Inn

 About the Cottages

 Added in 2012, the Cottage were designed for those seeking a cabin retreat so popular in the Shawnee National Forest.

 The goal was to build small cottages that showcase the beauty, functionality, and simplicity of natural materials – including clay, straw, sand, and wood.
 These materials are in abundance throughout much of this country and particularly in Southern Illinois.
 Much of the material used in this project is local and sustainable.
-Here are some of our favorite features:

 What Makes Makanda Inn an Eco-friendly Sustainable Development?

 Makanda Inn is Southern Illinois’ most energy efficient small retreat of its kind.
 Both high and low-tech methods for minimizing its impact on the environment were used in construction and are still maintained today.
 Some of the features include:

 - Exterior straw bale walls above grade for great sound insulation and unparalleled energy efficiency.

 - The stone chimney is for the masonry mass heater that burns at very high heat to reduce emissions using the most renewable resource on the property – wood.

 - Many of the building materials are re-purposed, including roofing materials and doors.